johandry/CKA/README.md

 Then: `kubectl replace -f nginx.yaml`

-Here we used the `replace` command because the container was create with the `create` subcommand.
-The best way from the very begining was to use the subcommand `apply` so this is the only command to use when we have to update the deployment.
+Here we used the `replace` command because the container was create with the `create` sub-command.
+The best way from the very beginning was to use the sub-command `apply` so this is the only command to use when we have to update the deployment.
 Like this: `kubectl apply -f nginx.yaml`

 To verify the change, execute: